Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 Apart from our winter months (June-September), we almost always see albatross flying at this site.

-Our arrival at a later time of the day is often when the younger adolescent albatross return from sea to the headland to glide around with the aid of increased sea breezes.
 Our guides will led you to cliff face viewing locations to increase your chances of seeing albatross flying overhead.

 Royal Albatross